 For Delta and Alitalia flights, you will need to email your name, member number and a copy of your e-ticket and boarding pass to [email protected] to request your flights be credited.

 Be aware that unlike Qantas, you only have six months from the date of travel to claim.
+Retrospective claims for missing points from flights can take up to seven days to process for Virgin Australia flights or up to six weeks for partner airlines.
+As such, we recommend getting in touch no later than three months after your flight if points are missing.
 You can also access a handy flowchart that Velocity Frequent Flyer has put together.

 Missing KrisFlyer miles from travel on Singapore Airlines and their partners can be retrospectively claimed online for flights taken in the last six months.